awslabs/aws-sdk-kotlin/README.md

 # This is useful for local development of smithy-kotlin in particular
 compositeProjects=../smithy-kotlin

-# comma separated list of services to generate from sdk-codegen.
+# comma separated list of services to generate from codegen/sdk/aws-models.
 When not specified all services are generated
 # service names match the filenames in the models directory `service.VERSION.json`
 aws.services=lambda
 ```